siscia/java-interface-to-go/doc/state-of-art.md

 I made some progress in the autogenerating of the code, I don't know if it will be really usefull at all, for now however it is being very very useful.

+### 23.55
+I start to believe that I should make something real in Go to be sure to have understand everything behind it's type system

 ##Dec.
 03 2013
 --------------
 ### 17.36